 Both companies and individuals can fall into debt when they’re unable to repay the money owed to their creditors.
-While company debt and personal debt are separate entities which don’t affect each other, unless a Personal Guarantee is involved, there can be instances when business debt could affect your personal finances.
+While company debt and personal debt are separate entities that don’t affect each other, unless a Personal Guarantee is involved, there can be instances when a business’ debt could affect your personal finances.

 What are personal debts?

 Personal debt can be the result of unexpected expenditure, a sudden change of circumstances, or poor control of finances.
 As a result, your disposable income will be depleted, and your credit score could be damaged, this will make it harder to secure personal loans and other finance in the future.

 If you’re a business owner, your personal finances should be separate from your company as a legal entity, unless you invest your own money, or if you’re one of the following:

 If you’re a self-employed sole trader, you and your business are the same legal entity.
 If you get into debt, even if it’s related to your business, the lender will see your personal finances as part of it.
 So, if there are any losses, you could be personally responsible for repaying the debt, meaning you may have to use your own money and potentially sell your assets.
 Doing so could negatively impact your credit rating.

 Partnerships operate like sole traders but involve more people.
 As with a sole trader, each partner has unlimited personal liability, and all partners have a legal responsibility to repay business debts.

 Limited Liability Partnerships (LLP) have a similar structure to a partnership and are used by professional firms to reduce personal liability.
 If they become insolvent, an LLP will be treated more like a limited company than a partnership.

 Your company will have outgoings towards its running and operations.
 These can include:

 Aside from not maintaining the payments on these outgoings, your company can fall into debt bought on by: